Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### An administrator needs to run a script written in Powershell.
+### An administrator needs to run a script written in PowerShell.
 This script is going to create a virtual machine in Azure.
 Would the script run on a computer that runs Linux and has the Azure CLI tools installed

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

-### An administrator needs to run a script written in Powershell.
+### An administrator needs to run a script written in PowerShell.
 This script is going to create a virtual machine in Azure.
 Would you be able to run the script on a machine that has Chrome OS installed and uses Azure Cloud Shell

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

-### An administrator needs to run a script written in Powershell.
+### An administrator needs to run a script written in PowerShell.
 This script is going to create a virtual machine in Azure.
-Would you be able to run the script on a machine that has macOS and Powershell core installed
+Would you be able to run the script on a machine that has macOS and PowerShell core installed

 - [x] Yes.
 - [ ] No.